 HSS Testing (Client Simulation)

 Our S6t Interface application simulates a SCEF S66 interface to determine the processing capacity and performance of a HSS.
 The S6t Interface application allows users to validate HSS performance and capacity in a realistic network environment, replicating the deployment configuration.
-Execute timed chains of test events with a run-time command or during an automated test using our SmartEvents feature to trigger SCEF-initiated procedures.
+Execute timed chains of test events with a run-time command or during an automated test to trigger SCEF-initiated procedures.

 Multiple nodes can be instantiated on a single server, each with scalable subscriber loads and transaction rates.
 In this mode the S6t interfaces of up to 1000 independent client nodes may be simultaneously simulated.
 The nodes are fully independent and their subscriber configurations may also be independent, overlap, or be duplicated.